shreyanna/Sentiment-Analysis/README.md

-# **LING 460 Final Project: Pronoun Usage and Sentiment in Social Media Posts**
+# **Pronouns and Sentiment: Analyzing Emotional Context in Social Media Posts**

 ## **Project Overview**
-This project investigates the relationship between **personal pronoun usage** and the **sentiment** (positive, neutral, or negative) of social media posts, using a dataset of randomly sampled Twitter posts.
-Pronouns are a significant linguistic feature often tied to emotional tone, self-focus, or social interaction.
-By analyzing patterns of pronoun usage in relation to sentiment, this project aims to uncover insights into how language reflects the emotional intent of social media users.
+This project examines the relationship between **personal pronoun usage** and the **sentiment** (positive, neutral, or negative) expressed in social media posts.
+Pronouns, as linguistic markers, play a significant role in emotional expression, offering insight into how individuals communicate their identity and emotions online.
+Using a dataset of randomly sampled Twitter posts, this study seeks to uncover patterns in pronoun usage tied to the emotional tone of these posts.

 ---

 ## **Dataset Information**
-The dataset used in this analysis was sourced from Kaggle, titled **“Sentiment Analysis Dataset,”** created by Abhishek Shrivastava in 2020.
-Key variables in the dataset include:
+The dataset, titled **“Sentiment Analysis Dataset,”** was created by Abhishek Shrivastava in 2020 and sourced from Kaggle.
+It includes:
 - **`text`**: The raw content of each Twitter post.
-- **`sentiment`**: A categorical variable classifying each post's sentiment as **positive**, **neutral**, or **negative**.
+- **`sentiment`**: A categorical label indicating the sentiment of the post: **positive**, **neutral**, or **negative**.

-The dataset was filtered to retain only the columns relevant to this analysis: **`text`** and **`sentiment`**.
+This dataset was filtered to retain only the `text` and `sentiment` columns for analysis.

 ---

 ## **Research Goals**
-1. **Primary Question**: Is there an association between the type of pronoun usage in social media posts (e.g., first-person vs. non-first-person pronouns) and the sentiment expressed in those posts?
+1. **Research Question**: Is there a relationship between the use of personal pronouns and the sentiment of social media posts?
-2. **Hypothesis**: Certain types of pronouns, such as first-person pronouns (e.g., "I," "me," "my"), are more prevalent in specific sentiment categories (e.g., negative sentiment may show a higher frequency of self-focused pronouns).
+2. **Hypothesis**: The type of pronoun usage is linked to the sentiment:
+   - **First-person pronouns** (e.g., "I," "me") are more prevalent in **negative posts** as users express complaints or personal issues.
+   - **Second- and third-person pronouns** (e.g., "you," "they") are more common in **positive posts**, reflecting compliments or expressions of gratitude.

 ---

-## **Analysis Procedure**
+## **Procedure**

 ### **1. Data Preparation**
+The dataset was pre-processed to focus on pronoun usage:
-- Filtered the dataset to include only the **`text`** and **`sentiment`** columns.
+- Retained the columns `text` and `sentiment`.
 - Removed posts with missing or incomplete data.

 ### **2. Feature Engineering**
-Added the following columns to quantify pronoun usage:
+To quantify pronoun usage, the following variables were added:
-- **`first_person_count`**: Counts the number of first-person pronouns (e.g., "I," "me," "we") in each post.
+- **`first_person_count`**: The number of first-person pronouns (e.g., "I," "me") in each post.
-- **`total_pronoun_count`**: Counts all personal pronouns (e.g., "you," "they") in each post.
+- **`total_pronoun_count`**: The total number of all personal pronouns (e.g., "you," "they") in each post.
-- **`non_first_person_count`**: Derived by subtracting `first_person_count` from `total_pronoun_count`.
+- **`non_first_person_count`**: The frequency of second- and third-person pronouns (calculated as `total_pronoun_count - first_person_count`).
-- **`personal`**: A binary indicator classifying whether a post contains a majority of personal pronouns based on a threshold (≥50%).
+- **`personal`**: A binary indicator:
+  - **1**: Majority of pronouns are first-person.
+  - **0**: Majority of pronouns are not first-person.

-### **3. Statistical Testing**
+### **3. Statistical Analysis**
-- Constructed a **contingency table** summarizing the counts of posts by **sentiment** and whether they primarily used first-person pronouns (`personal` = 1).
+- A **contingency table** was created to summarize the distribution of posts by sentiment and pronoun usage (`personal` = 1 or 0).
-- Performed a **Chi-Square Test of Independence** using the `svychisq()` function to evaluate whether there is a statistically significant association between **sentiment** and **pronoun usage**:
+- A **Chi-Square Test with a complex sampling design** was performed to assess the relationship between sentiment and pronoun usage:
-  - **Independent Variable**: `sentiment` (positive, neutral, negative).
+  - **Independent Variable**: Sentiment (positive, neutral, or negative).
-  - **Dependent Variable**: `personal` (majority first-person pronouns or not).
+  - **Dependent Variable**: Whether the majority of pronouns in a post are first-person.

-### **4. Visualizations**
+### **4. Visualization**
-Generated visualizations to complement the statistical analysis:
+Visualizations were created to support the findings:
-- **Bar plots**: Displayed the distribution of pronoun usage across sentiment categories.
+- **Bar Plots**: Displayed the proportion of first-person vs. non-first-person pronouns across sentiment categories.
-- **Heatmaps**: Illustrated the intensity of pronoun usage by sentiment.
+- **Heatmaps**: Highlighted patterns in pronoun usage intensity by sentiment.
-- **Box plots**: Showed the distribution of `first_person_count` across sentiments.
+- **Proportional Plots**: Showed specific pronoun types driving trends in each sentiment.

 ---

-## **Results**
+## **Key Findings**

-1. **Statistical Significance**:
+### **1. Statistical Results**
-   - The Chi-Square test revealed a statistically significant association between pronoun usage and sentiment, with a p-value far below 0.05.
+- The Chi-Square test produced a **p-value of 1.414e-07**, indicating a statistically significant association between sentiment and pronoun usage.

-2. **Key Findings**:
-   - **Neutral posts** showed the highest proportion of personal pronouns overall.
-   - **Negative posts** had a higher frequency of first-person pronouns, reflecting a possible link between self-focus and negative emotions.
-   - **Positive posts** showed a lower overall proportion of personal pronouns compared to neutral and negative posts.
+- The null hypothesis (no relationship between sentiment and pronoun type) was rejected.

+### **2. Patterns in Pronoun Usage**
+- **First-Person Pronouns**:
+  - Found more frequently in **negative posts**, supporting the hypothesis that users express complaints or personal struggles using self-referential language.
+- **Non-First-Person Pronouns**:
+  - More prevalent in **positive posts**, reflecting a tendency to address or compliment others (e.g., "you," "your").

 ---

-## **Conclusion**
+## **Conclusions**
-This analysis demonstrates that personal pronoun usage is significantly associated with the sentiment of social media posts.
-These findings suggest that pronoun choice is a meaningful linguistic marker for emotional tone, particularly with first-person pronouns being more prevalent in negative sentiments.
-This research highlights the potential of linguistic analysis to uncover subtle emotional cues in social media text.
+The findings strongly support the hypothesis that personal pronoun usage varies with the sentiment of social media posts.
+Specifically:
+- **First-person pronouns** signal self-focus and are more common in negative posts.
+- **Non-first-person pronouns** often indicate outward focus and are more common in positive posts.

+These results suggest that linguistic patterns, like pronoun use, are deeply connected to emotional tone.
+Such insights can benefit sentiment analysis tools, social media studies, and even mental health research by highlighting the role of language in emotional expression.

 ---

 ## **Future Directions**
-- Explore temporal patterns, such as how pronoun usage varies by time of day.
-- Expand the analysis to include other linguistic features (e.g., verb tense, sentence structure).
-- Investigate potential applications in mental health monitoring or automated sentiment analysis tools.
+1. **Platform-Specific Analysis**: Investigate whether these patterns hold across other platforms like Instagram or TikTok.
+2. **Demographic Impact**: Explore how factors like age or gender influence the relationship between pronouns and sentiment.
+3. **Multilingual Analysis**: Study pronoun-sentiment patterns in non-English social media posts.

+---

+## **References**
+Shrivastava, A. (2021).
+Sentiment Analysis Dataset.
+[Kaggle](https://www.kaggle.com/datasets/abhi8923shriv/sentiment-analysis-dataset).